Maximilian Steinberg: Legacy

-Steinberg's first two symphonies have been recorded by Neeme Järvi for Deutsche Grammophon Gesellschaft.
+Steinberg's first two symphonies have been recorded by Neeme Järvi for the Deutsche Grammophon Gesellschaft.
 More recently (2016) his 4th symphony and violin concerto were recorded on Dutton Vocalion.

 Passion Week, Steinberg's 1926 choral concerto which had been banned by the Soviet Government for being a work of religious music, finally received its world premiere on April 11, 2014, when it was performed at St. Mary's Cathedral in Portland, Oregon by the Orthodox choral ensemble Cappella Romana.
 In preparation for the premiere, Cappella Romanas director, Alexander Lingas, had traveled to St. Petersburg to examine Steinberg's diary and manuscripts.
 Lingas' research resulted in a new critical edition of Steinberg's once forgotten work, which was published by Musica Russica.
 Soon after, Cappella Romana made the premiere recording of Passion Week, which was released as both a CD and vinyl record.

 This same critical edition was also used by Clarion Choir, which first performed the work in New York City later in 2014.
 In a review of the concert for The New York Times, James R. Oestrich wrote, "The work is a treasure.
 Steinberg's style, with its contrapuntal complexities and its enriched harmonies, is slightly advanced over that of Rachmaninoff, excerpts from whose Liturgy of St. John Chrysostom filled out the Clarion program in lovely fashion.
 But Steinberg also achieves some of his finest effects with utmost simplicity, as in the female trio that opens The Wise Thief."
 At the end of his article, Oestrich wrote, "Happily, the Clarion version of the work is being recorded this week, as Cappella Romana’s was in the spring.
 Truly, however belatedly, Steinberg's moment has arrived."

 The Clarion Choir's CD recording of Passion Week was nominated for a Grammy Award in 2016, but did not win.

 In the fall of 2016, Clarion Choir and its director, Stephen Fox, gave Passion Week its Russian premiere, with performances in both Moscow and St. Petersburg.